 Login and password for students and parents and supervisors will be provided.

-The LearnLink provides a centralized system for all DECD staff and students.
+The LearnLink provides a centralized system for all DfE staff and students.

 All students will be allocated a LearnLink email.

-Email format will be - email@example.com (three numerals will be random generated).
+Email format will be - email@example.com (three numerals will be randomly generated).

-If you don't know your password or forgotten it, please contact OAC Learning Technology help desk.
+If you don't know your password or forgotten it, please contact Learning Technology Help Desk

-How to forward LearnLink emails to another email account
+LearnLink emails can be forwarded to another email account.

 - Subject information

 Information about your subjects can be found in the curriculum section of the Open Access College website: http://www.openaccess.edu.au/curriculum